Show All Answers

 Yes, it is possible to create a separate legal property title by creating a strata corporation and the deposit of a strata plan in the Land Title Office following construction.
 The creation of a strata corporation and a strata plan will require the use of your hired professionals, including a BC Land Surveyor and a legal advisor.
 The strata corporation and strata plan must be finalized prior to the buildings being occupied.

-No. Anyone within the age range can purchase this pass.
+No, anyone within the age range can purchase the pass.
 Proof of age must be presented at the time of purchase.

-Coming to the pool or rink?
-One parent is free per child (under seven years) who has a $20 Summer Youth Pass membership.
-For example: in the case of a family of four with a four- and six-year-old (both with summer passes) each parent would get in free to supervisor the children under seven.
+For example, in the case of a family of four with a four and six year old (both with summer passes) each parent would get in free to supervisor the children under seven.

 Anyone between 13 to 18 years can register for this program.
-Register now!
+Register here.

-Yes, once they have completed the Fitness: Youth Orientation or the Teen Weight Training Program they have full access to our fitness facilities.
+Yes, once they have completed the Youth Fitness Orientation, then they will have full access to our fitness facilities.

-Orientation is available to youth 13 to 18 years of age; register now!
+It is available to youth 13 to 18 years of age.
+Register here.